maratai/crashhawk-cyberdeck/build_guide.md

 [ProtoArc Foldable Keyboard and Mouse, XKM01](https://www.amazon.com/Foldable-ProtoArc-Bluetooth-Rechargeable-Full-Size/dp/B0BTNMVJ43/https://www.amazon.com/Foldable-ProtoArc-Bluetooth-Rechargeable-Full-Size/dp/B0BTNMVJ43/v)

-about $80 to $90 USD so somewhat spendy.
+About $80 to $90 USD so somewhat spendy.
 It is, however, a beautifully designed case that includes a phone/small tablet folding stand.
 The USB-A dongle connects both mouse and keyboard over 2.4GHz wireless, but you also have the option of Bluetooth.
 I don't know how to connect